franciscorcastro/Projects/Cyclistic/README.md

 6\.
 Processing
 ==============

 As hinted above, the first obstacle I went through was that, even though there was no mention of it in the case study guide, all data relative to the years of 2020 and later was organized in monthly .csv files instead of quarterly or yearly as stated in the guide.
-A quick look through some of the monthly files also showed that merging 3 or 4 months worth of data would exceed Microsoft ExcelÔÇÖs row limit.
+A quick look through some of the monthly files also showed that merging 3 or 4 months worth of data would exceed Microsoft Excel's row limit.
 From that moment on, it became clear I would have to use a tool designed for larger datasets, such as R (through Rstudio).

 Before I could start cleaning the data using Rstudio, however, I had to tackle the first issue, which I did using Windows Command Prompt to merge all the monthly .csv files from the last year into one single file which could then be imported to Rstudio.
 This was done through: